 Gardenix Decor 7" Self Watering Pot

-The Gardenix 7" Self Watering Pot is, there's no other way to say it, fun.
+There's no other way to say it — the Gardenix Decor 7" Self Watering Pot is fun.
 It comes in several pieces that you have to assemble and includes 2 fertilizer pucks.
 It's fairly easy to put together, and the fertilizer puck just needs to be soaked before you are ready to plant seeds or re-pot a succulent.
 The included fertilizer expands to just about all the extra soil you will need if you're repotting and you'll only need a handful of extra soil if you're sowing seeds.
 Once everything is assembled, this pot has a nice, clean, and simple aesthetic, and the self-watering feature helps keep even your neediest plants low maintenance.
 It is a great size, allowing room for any standard-sized house plant or a tiny herb garden.

 Although the pot was fairly easy to assemble, the instructions could have been more clear.
 That extra step of assembling it may make the difference between a garden pot you will love and one that is a hassle.
 All in all, this planter is a great option if you need something low maintenance that looks great around your home.